January 18, 2021

 Now all this talk of keeping pace with payroll disruption reminds me of an expression that you’ve likely heard before (by Heraclitus, and yes, I had to look that up): “The only constant in life is change.”
 Though I concede that it wasn’t uttered about payroll operations specifically, I think today’s market reality is proof all on its own.
 Whether it’s the Coronavirus Aid, Relief, and Economic Security (CARES) Act in the U.S., Emergency Wage Subsidy in Canada (CEWS), or the Coronavirus Job Retention Scheme (CJRS) in the UK, employers around the globe are being forced to adapt to evolving regulations.
 While in-house teams scramble to comply, for the nearly seven in 10 organizations that outsource some aspect of payroll today , they continue to stay focused and ride out the high seas with the support of their trusty surfboard.

-Brian Vethanayagam is a Senior Consultant on Ceridian’s Value Advisory team, helping clients by informing their investment decisions with the key value drivers that align to their strategic objectives.
-Born and raised in Toronto, Canada, Brian holds a Bachelor of Mathematics from the University of Waterloo as well as a Chartered Financial Analyst (CFA) designation.View Collection
+Brian is a Senior Consultant, Value Advisory at Ceridian and has partnered with numerous organizations to help inform their Human Capital Management investment decisions with the value drivers that align to their strategic objectives.
+His professional experience has spanned the global financial services and IT consulting sectors.
+Brian holds a Bachelor of Mathematics from the University of Waterloo as well as a Chartered Financial Analyst (CFA) designation.View Collection

 The Ceridian Institute provides forward-looking insights that build awareness and advocacy of the trends and challenges facing the workplace.
 The Institute is composed of industry leaders from Ceridian’s Industry, Value, and Solution advisories, reflecting the team’s research into the future of work and business intelligence.View Collection